Discord-Robots/Discordjs-v14-Template/README.md

 Features:

-- Advanced DJS v14 Handler
+- Advanced DJS v14 Handler (Complete rewrite to support ES6 typings!)
 - ~~Supports Only Slash Commands~~ Now Supports Legacy Commands as well!!!
   - Legacy commands are meant for bots which are in less than 100 guilds.
     - If you plan to use this in more than 100 guilds, You will have to apply for the MessageContent Intent through Discord.